-At closing, the sale of the property is officially the completed and the rights to the title are transferred to the buyer and the funds to the seller.
-If the home is being financed, the loan servicer will hold the tile until the loan is paid off in full.
+Specificially at closing, the sale of the property is officially the completed and the rights to the title are transferred to the buyer and the funds to the seller.
+If the home is being financed, the loan servicer will hold the title until the loan is paid off in full.